github/docs/content/osmand/widgets/radius-ruler.md

 The Ruler tool displays map scale and shows the number of meters/kilometers (other units of measure) in a segment. <br>

-User can find Ruler at the bottom of the screen. <br>
+Ruler at the bottom of the screen. <br>

 The Ruler gives a visual estimate of the objects on the map and distance between them.
 The Ruler will change the display value during map  zooming.   <br>